M0NsTeRRR/.github/README.md

 - `Dependabot > Dependabot alerts` must be enabled
 - `Dependabot > Dependabot security updates` must be disabled

 In `settings > actions`:
 - `Approval for running fork pull request workflows from contributors` must be set to `Require approval for all external contributors`
 - In `Workflow permissions`, `Allow GitHub Actions to create and approve pull requests` must be ticked ([Github PR](https://github.com/integrations/terraform-provider-github/pull/2309))
+- `Require actions to be pinned to a full-length commit SHA` must be checked

 In `settings > Rules > Rulesets > automation-sync`:
 - `Require status checks to pass > Require branches to be up to date before merging` must be checked